AzDocs/AzDocs/Wiki/Azure/Azure-CLI-Snippets/Functions/Create-Function-App-Windows-(with-App-Service-Plan).md

 # Description
 This snippet will create an Function App if it does not exist & create an app service plan if it does not exist.
 It also adds the mandatory tags to the resources.

-The webapp is set to https only and the webapp cannot be deployed with ftp(s) for to be compliant with the azure policies.
+The function app is set to https only and the webapp cannot be deployed with ftp(s) for to be compliant with the azure policies.

 This snippet also managed the following compliancy rules:
  - HTTPS only